Accountants Service Trust Agreement

 Accountant Service Trust Agreements are also popular for:

-1. Other professionals such as engineers, doctors, dentists and lawyers that can’t otherwise share profit easily.
+1. Other professionals, such as engineersdoctorsdentists and lawyers, who cannot otherwise share profit easily.

 2. Asset protection – the accounting house holds the high-risk activities (employees, tenancies & advice) the other keeps all the ‘good’ assets (land, intellectual property, business name licence) in a low-risk entity.